saturniuty/Bellabeat/README.md

 ## Summary
 In this case study, I used FitBit Fitness Tracker Data to recognize human routine behavioral and pattern.
-I was able to generate ideas to the products and marketing strategy, in order to help the company identify growth opportunities.
+I was able to generate ideas to enhance *Bellabeat*'s product and influence the marketing strategy.

 <br>